Conceptual Framework Logo

 Practicum Course Descriptions:

-EDU 202: Education Practicum and Seminar in K-8 Education (4 credits)
+EDU 202: Practicum and Seminar in Elementary Education (3 credits)

-ECH 202: Education Practicum and Seminar in K-3 Education (4 credits)
+ECH 296: Practicum and Seminar in PreK to Grade 3 Education (3 credits)

 This practicum is designed to give special education majors experience in working with students receiving special education services in a public school setting.
 Working in cooperation with a mentor teacher in the school and with a university faculty member, students will accomplish a variety of instructional and professional growth activities.
-Prerequisite(s): B- or higher in SED 100 and passing scores on Praxis Core.
-Every year.
-Credit: 4
+Course Typically Offered: Every year.
+Prerequisite(s): B- or higher in SED 100 or permission of the instructor.

-EDU 389 – Advanced Practicum and Seminar in K-8 Education
+EDU 389 – Advanced Practicum and Seminar for Elementary Education (3 credits)

-This advanced practicum is designed to give special education majors additional experience beyond SED 209 in working with students receiving special education services in a public school setting.
+his advanced practicum is designed to give special education majors additional experience beyond SED 209 in working with students receiving special education services in a public school setting.
 Working in cooperation with a mentor teacher in the school and with a university faculty member, students will accomplish a variety of instructional and professional growth activities.
 Requirement for all special education majors.
-Prerequisite(s): Candidacy in Special Education or permission of instructor.
-Every year.
-Credit: 4
+Course Typically Offered: Every year.
+Prerequisite(s): Candidacy in Special Education or permission of the instructor.